satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 It is typically used for checked exceptions, which need to be handled explicitly.

 8. How to create our own exception

+Throw your custom exception where needed (e.g., in service or controller methods).
+Handle the exception globally or locally using @ExceptionHandler or @ControllerAdvice.

 9. How to push your code in perticular feature repo
 10. And how to build that.
 11. Arrylist and linkedlist.